Extensions of the Deep Galerkin Method: Hamilton-Jacobi-Bellman Equations

 The PDE (\ref{eqn:optExec_unsimpHJB}) becomes

 which could be simplified to

 We can then solve for the value function and optimal control:

 Now, we apply the DGM-PIA and DGM algorithms to the PDEs \eqref{eqn:optExec_unsimpHJB2} and \eqref{eqn:optExec_simpHJB2}, respectively, with parameters $k = 0.01$, $b = 0.001$, $\phi = 0.1$, $\alpha = 0.1$ and $T = 1$.
-The estimated value function and optimal control as well as the relative and absolute errors compared to the analytical solutions are given in Figures \ref{fig:OptimalExecution_optimalControl} to \ref{fig:OptimalExecution_valueFunction_errors}.
-As in the previous example, the modified DGM gives a more stable optimal control, mainly around $q = 0$, as demonstrated in Figure \ref{fig:OptimalExecution_optimalControl}.
+The estimated value function and optimal control compared to the analytical solutions is given in Figure \ref{fig:OptimalExecution}.
+Both algorithms ran for the same number of iterations.